All Episodes

 And Obama's not going to get away with ultimately totally destroying this country.

-It's his the damage is already done is brutal, and he's gonna do more, and we're gonna have an incredible amount of hard work ahead of us.
+And we're going to have an incredible amount of hard work ahead of us.

 The states, the states is where resistance and opposition to Obamacare is taking place.